-Paul Grice was an eminent linguist, who researched the way people derive meaning from speech.
+Paul Grice was an eminent philosopher and linguist, who researched the ways people derive meaning from language.
 In his work, Grice outlined the maxims of conversation, which describe how people should communicate when they want to make sure that they are properly understood.
 Here, you will learn how to use these maxims as guiding principles, that will help you communicate as effectively as possible.

 Maxims of quantity (be informative)

 Make your contribution as informative as is required- provide all the information which is necessary for the purpose of the current exchange; don’t omit critical information.

 Do not make your contribution more informative than is required- avoid unnecessary details that don’t contribute directly to the exchange.

 Maxims of quality (be truthful)

 Do not say what you believe to be false– avoid including information which you believe might be wrong, unless there is some compelling reason to do so.
 If you do choose to include it, provide a disclaimer that points out your doubts about this information.

 Do not say that for which you lack evidence- avoid including information that you can’t back up with evidence.
 Once again, if you do choose to include it for some reason, provide a disclaimer that points out your doubts about this information.

 Maxim of relation (be relevant)